shaneelu/Team15ECE3400.github.io/Lab/Lab1/Lab1.md

 Figure 16.
 Final code to move in a square
 [Square Video](./Square.MOV)

-#### Figure 8
+#### Autonomous Figure 8

-This code is commented to describe how it works.
-You will see the robot move forward for two seconds, the robot turns left for a little more than a second, then repeats these two steps over and over autonomously.
-The delay of 3775ms was determined by trial and error in getting the robot to turn enough to make a consistent-in-one-location figure 8.
+To move in a figure 8, the robot moves forward for two seconds, turns left for a little more than a second, then repeats these two steps over and over autonomously.
+The delay of 3775ms was determined by trial and error in getting the robot to turn enough to make a consistent-in-one-location.

 	// Code for robot moving in a figure 8
 	#include <Servo.h>